uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/trunc.rst

       :class: sectiontitle

-   The trunc(a)functioncomputes an integer valuerounded towards zero for each vector element.
+   The trunc(a) function computes an integer value rounded towards zero for each vector element.